stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

            getQuarter q = YearQuarter y q
     ```

-- Get quarters' lenght of a given year.
+- Get quarters' length of a given year.
 Why the year is needed?
 Because in a
 leap year the length of the second quarter will be different:

     ```haskell